jonnonz1/nz-statute-book/acts/public/2020/urban-development-act-2020.md

 **Rating information database and rates records**

 ### 212 Rating information database to include information on targeted rates
-A relevant territorial authority must record in its rating information database, in relation to each rating unit in its district that is subject to targeted rates under this Act, all information that relates to the unit that is required to—
+A relevant territorial authority must record in its rating information database, in relation to each rating unit or separate rating area in its district that is subject to targeted rates under this Act, all information that relates to the rating unit or separate rating area that is required to—
-  (a) determine the category (if any) to which the unit belongs for the purposes of setting targeted rates in accordance with section 189; and
+  (a) determine the category (if any) to which the rating unit or separate rating area belongs for the purposes of setting targeted rates in accordance with section 189; and
   (b) calculate the amount of liability for targeted rates in accordance with section 200.

 ### 213 Rates records to include information on targeted rates
-A relevant territorial authority must record in its rates record for a rating unit in its district the amount of the ratepayer's liability, in respect of that unit, for targeted rates under this Act.
+A relevant territorial authority must record in its rates record for a rating unit or separate rating area in its district the amount of the ratepayer's liability, in respect of the rating unit or separate rating area, for targeted rates under this Act.

 ### 214 Kāinga Ora and relevant territorial authority to share rating information
 (1) If land within a project area is subject to targeted rates under this Act, Kāinga Ora must provide each relevant territorial authority with—